pmqs/zipdetails/README.md

 ## Default Output

-By default `zipdetails` will output the details of each field in the zip file in three columns.
+By default `zipdetails` will output each metadata field from the zip file in three columns.

 1. The offset, in hex, to the start of the field relative to the beginning of the